KyberNetwork/developer-portal/docs/integrations-restfulapiguide.md

 ### Import Relevant Packages

-* We use `web3` for broadcasting transactions to the blockchain
+* We use `ethers` for connecting to the Ethereum blockchain
 * The `node-fetch` module is used for making API queries

 ```js